Employment and training

 The Directive 2010/41/EU:

-- grants female self-employed workers and female assisting spouses or life partners a maternity allowance for at least 14 weeks;
+- grants female self-employed workers and female assisting spouses or life partners a maternity allowance for at least 14 weeks, enabling interruptions in their occupational activity owing to pregnancy or motherhood;

-- gives assisting spouses or life partners an entitlement to social protection.
+- gives assisting spouses or life partners an entitlement to social protection, where a system for social protection for self-employed workers exists in a Member State.

-EU countries must eliminate sex discrimination in a range of areas, including:
+EU Memeber States must eliminate sex discrimination in a range of areas, including:

 - launching or extending any other form of self-employed activity.

-EU countries have to transpose the provisions of the Directive into national law by 5 August 2012 at the latest (5 August 2014 for the provisions on assisting spouses in case of particular difficulties).
+EU Member States had to transpose the provisions of the Directive into national law by 5 August 2012 at the latest (5 August 2014 for the provisions on assisting spouses in case of particular difficulties).

 Full text: Directive 2010/41/EU of the European Parliament and of the Council of 7 July 2010 on the application of the principle of equal treatment between men and women engaged in an activity in a self-employed capacity